BloodAndScience/ItFall/Productivity.md

 # Productivity

-How productive worker is .
+How productive IT worker is?

 *Data Driven Aproach*

+## Insparation

+- TechLead from Youtube
+- Personal Experiance in military licium.

 ## Goal